ClonyPDF home

 Phone Camera

 Use the rear camera, not the front-facing selfie camera, since it produces less distortion.
 Ask someone else to take the photo rather than using a timer, so you can stand straight with your arms relaxed.
+Switch off portrait mode, background blur and any beauty or skin-smoothing setting before you shoot.

 Lighting